mtreinish/stestr/doc/source/MANUAL.rst

 Repositories
 ------------

 stestr uses a data repository to keep track of test previous test runs.
-There are different backend types that each offer different advantages.
-There are currently 2 repository types to choose from, **file** and **sql**.

-You can choose which repository type you want with the ``--repo-type``/``-r`` cli flag. **file** is the current default.

 You can also specify an alternative repository with the ``--repo-url``/``-u`` cli flags.
 The default value for a **file** repository type is to use the
 directory: ``$CWD/.stestr``.
-For a **sql** repository type is to use a sqlite database located at: ``$CWD/.stestr.sqlite``.

 .. note:: Make sure you put these flags before the cli subcommand

-.. note:: Different repository types that use local storage will conflict with
-    each other in the same directory.
-If you initialize one repository type and then try to use another in the same directory, it will not work.

-File
-''''
-The default stestr repository type has a very simple disk structure.
+The stestr repository has a very simple disk structure.
 It contains the following files:

 * format: This file identifies the precise layout of the repository, in case future changes are needed.